great-expectations/great_expectations/docs/integrations/integration_datahub.md

 :::

 ### Introduction
-This integration allows you to push the results of running expectations into DataHub (https://datahubproject.io/).
+This integration allows you to push the results of running Expectations into DataHub (https://datahubproject.io/).
 DataHub is a metadata platform which enables search & discovery, federated governance, and data observability for the Modern Data Stack.

 ### Technical background